izikeros/blog/content/posts/notes/cookiecuter_alternatives.md

 ## Alternative Tools to Cookiecutter for Scaffolding Projects

 Scaffolding tools are essential for accelerating the process of project setup and code generation by providing predefined templates and structures.
-One of the popular tools for this purpose is Cookiecutter, which allows developers to create projects from project templates.
+One of the popular tools for this purpose is [Cookiecutter](https://github.com/cookiecutter/cookiecutter), which allows developers to create projects from project templates.
 However, the software development ecosystem is diverse, and there are several alternative tools to Cookiecutter, each with unique features and characteristics that differentiate them from one another.

-In this article, we will explore ten alternative tools to Cookiecutter and highlight their standout features and best-suited use cases.
+In this article, we will explore alternative tools to Cookiecutter and highlight their standout features and best-suited use cases.

-### Yeoman
+> If you are working mostly with the **Python** projects your best alternatives to cookiecutter are:  - [org/copier](https://github.com/copier-org/copier) and [pyscaffold](https://github.com/pyscaffold/pyscaffold/) ### Yeoman

 [Yeoman](https://github.com/yeoman) is a robust scaffolding tool that offers a vast collection of generators to create projects across various languages and frameworks.
 It provides a strong community support and an extensive library of community-contributed generators.